Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - *Personal accounts*
-  Define how the handle the personal accounts to be imported.
+  Define how to handle the personal accounts to be imported.
 If the import file contained no personal accounts, the notice *No personal accounts in the import file* is displayed.
   - *Take over personal accounts?*
     Click the drop-down list and select the applicable option.
 The following options are displayed:
     - **Yes**